-If an engine flames out, an immediate relight may be attempted at any altitude by pressing the relight button for 5 seconds and then releasing it, leaving the throttle and HP cock at their set positions.
+If an engine flames-out, an immediate re-light may be attempted by pressing the re-light button for 5 seconds and then releasing it, leaving the throttle and HP cock at their set position.
 A successful relight will be indicated by the RPM stabilising and then commencing to rise.
-It will probably be necessary, particularly at higher altitudes, to close the throttle after the RPM have stabilised in order to stop the JPT rising.
+It will probably be necessary, particularly at higher altitudes, to use the throttle after the RPM has stabilised, in order to stop the JPT rising.
 If JPT increases without a corresponding increase in RPM, close the throttle and open up more slowly.
 An immediate relight is more likely to be successful if carried out below the maximum altitude recommended for normal relighting given in sub-para. (c).